- Overview

 An XML feed includes:

-See the XML feed reference.
+See the Job Sync XML feed reference.

 Configure Indeed Apply for your jobs